Amilitar/env_selector/README.md

-# Enviroment Selector
+# Environment Selector
 Enable and disable part of file.
-Use for fast change enviroments in development workflow
+Use for fast change environments in development workflow

 ---

 How-To Install
 ==============

-Find this extention in https://extensions.gnome.org/ Enable extension
+Find this extension in https://extensions.gnome.org/ Enable extension

 Or